randlabs/server-watchdog/README.md

 Specifies the web url to monitor.

+##### `webs.headers` (optional)

+Defines optionals headers to send in the request.

 ##### `webs.checkPeriod`

-Specifies how often the check should be done.
+Establishes how often the check should be done.
 Time units are the same than `log.maxAge`.

 ##### `webs.channel`

-Specifies the channel to use when a notification must be sent because the check failed.
+Establishes the channel to use when a notification must be sent because the check failed.

 ##### `webs.channel.content` (optional)